Executive Leadership Team

 Key responsibilities: governance, Mayor and Councillor support, property and leasing, communications and events

 Nick has significant local government experience spanning more than 30 years, as well as expansive experience in the corporate sector, making him a a dynamic and innovative leader.
-He is the Acting General Manager of Hunter's Hill Council, a position he has previously held in 2021.
+Nick was previously the acting General manager at Hunter's Hill Council, in 2025 and 2021.

 Before taking up this most recent appointment, Nick was the Managing Director of his own company Networked Urban Solutions, working with corporate and government entities in areas such as strategic property advice, government liaison, mentoring and business development.